zouhair/NHLGames/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-If your title may be unclear, please add a clear and concise description of what the bug is.
+If your title may be unclear, add a clear and concise description of what the bug is.

 **To Reproduce**
-If applicable, enumerate the steps to reproduce the issue:
+If applicable, enumerate the steps to reproduce the bug:
 1.
 2.
 3.